AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 See also [GhcKinds/KindInference/Examples](ghc-kinds/kind-inference/examples) for a growing set of examples to consider when evaluating any new algorithm.

+The design of TLKSs (top-level kind signatures) is discussed at [GhcKinds/KindInference/TLKS](ghc-kinds/kind-inference/tlks).

 ## Simplifying `getInitialKinds` (#15142)